Reaper1994/supermarket-checkout/README.md

 # Supermarket Checkout System

-This project implements a supermarket checkout system that applies various pricing rules.
-It includes both a service layer for processing checkout operations and unit tests to ensure correctness.
+This project implements a flexible supermarket checkout system that applies various pricing rules.
+It includes a service layer for processing checkout operations and unit tests to ensure correctness.

 ## Products in the Database
 Currently, we have only three products in the database: